 Approval of Minutes: A draft of written minutes will be distributed to the Board as soon as practicable following each Board meeting.
 Written minutes that have been prepared in a form awaiting only formal approval by the Board are a public record, and shall be clearly identified as “draft awaiting formal approval.”
 Minutes shall not be considered the “official record” until they have been formally approved by the Board.
-Official meeting minutes, signed by the Secretary or another Board members present, shall be kept in a safe place by the Records Officer.
+Official meeting minutes, signed by the Clerk or another Board member present, shall be kept in a safe place by the Clerk.
 With the exception of minutes that are “protected” as provided in paragraph D, a copy of all approved minutes of the District shall be kept in a notebook maintained at the District office for inspection by the public during normal business hours.
 A copy of the approved minutes shall be posted to the District’s website.

 Procedure for Board Approval of Minutes.
 Draft minutes shall be prepared and sent to Board members in advance of the business meeting at which they are placed on the agenda for approval.
 Minutes distributed in advance shall be clearly identified as “draft awaiting formal approval.”
-If written minutes are unavailable until the noticed meeting time, the Board Chair may allow adequate time to review minutes during the meeting before calling for a motion to approve.
+If written minutes are unavailable until the noticed meeting time, the Chair may allow adequate time to review minutes during the meeting before calling for a motion to approve.
 If, due to unforeseeable circumstances, minutes are unavailable at the time they are noticed for approval, the item will be tabled until the next business meeting.
-When a Board member requests a correction or amendment to the draft minutes, the request shall be reflected in the motion to approve, and the amended or corrected and approved minutes shall be retained.
-Meeting minutes shall be approved by Board motion, signed by the Clerk, or another Board member in the Clerk’s absence, and turned over to the Records Officer.
+When a Board Member requests a correction or amendment to the draft minutes, the request shall be reflected in the motion to approve, and the amended or corrected and approved minutes shall be retained.
+Meeting minutes shall be approved by Board motion, signed by the Clerk, or another Board Member in the Clerk’s absence, and turned over to the Clerk.

 Section VI.
 Application of this Policy

 Emergency Meetings.
 Emergency meetings of the Board shall be noticed in accordance with State law.
 An actual emergency must exist, and the minutes must describe the reason for the emergency.
-NSRSSD will make an effort to contact the media and issue public notice, even in an emergency.
+SBCD will make an effort to contact the media and issue public notice, even in an emergency.

-Board Retreat(s).
-The NSRSSD Board shall have one or more annual retreat(s).
-The retreat will be designed to facilitate the discussion of philosophical direction, and determine long range plans for the District.
-Board retreats will be publicly noticed, but may occur outside the District boundaries.

 Committee meetings.
 Committee meetings are not covered under the Open Meetings Act because they do not require a quorum, and because committee representatives simply make recommendations to the Board, which is the policy making body.
-If, however, a Committee meeting includes enough Board members so as to constitute a quorum, then it must be open to the public and appropriately noticed.
+If, however, a Committee meeting includes a quorum of Board members, then it must be open to the public and appropriately noticed.

-Chance and Social Meetings.
-Board members may discuss public policy during chance or social meetings as they occur from time to time, however members constituting a quorum are strongly encouraged to avoid discussions of the business of NSRSSD during social gatherings.
+C. Chance and Social Meetings.
+Board Members may discuss public policy during chance or social meetings as they occur from time to time, however members constituting a quorum are strongly encouraged to avoid discussions of District business during social gatherings.

 Budget, Tax Rate and Bond Election Hearings.
-Budgetary hearings, tax increases, and bond elections shall be noticed in accordance with NSRSSD Fiscal Policies and Procedures and Utah law.
+Budgetary hearings, tax increases, and bond elections shall be noticed in accordance with SBCD Fiscal Policies and Procedures and Utah law.

-CHAPTER 5
+CHAPTER 4